 - 3 green onions, sliced -- divided, save some for garnish

 - 3 tablespoons chopped parsley -- divided, save some for garnish

 - Frito chips

-- Mix together the corn, mayo, sour cream, 3 tablespoons cotija (or feta), 1 teaspoon chili powder, 1 teaspoon garlic powder, juice from ½ of a lime, 2 sliced green onions, and 2 tablespoons parsley (or cilantro).
+- Place corn in a small bowl.
+Stir mayonnaise, sour cream, 3 tablespoons of cotija, chili powder, garlic powder, juice from ½ of a lime, 2 sliced green onions, and 2 tablespoons parsley (or cilantro) together with the corn.